JoyceOwO/excel-image-zoomer/README.md

 # Excel Image Zoomer

-A lightweight Google Workspace add-on that lets you click and enlarge images directly from your spreadsheet cells.
+A lightweight Google Workspace™ add-on that lets you click and enlarge images directly from your spreadsheet cells.
 Easy to use, no extra setup required.

 ![introduction](introduction.gif)